Commercial use of copyleft works: Distribution

-Commercial distributors of Linux distributions (like Red Hat and Mandriva) might have had some ups and downs in finding a successful construction (or business model) for setting up such businesses, but in time it was shown to be possible to base a business on a commercial service surrounding a copylefted work.

-One well-known example is Mandrake, which was one of the first companies to succeed on the stock market after the implosion of large parts of the IT market in the early 21st century.
-They also had success in convincing government bodies to switch to Mandriva, a Linux distribution they developed and maintained.
-Mandriva filed for administrative receivership in early 2015, and was liquidated on May 22, 2015.
-The Mandriva Linux distribution continues to survive as OpenMandriva Lx.
-Notable forks include Mageia Linux and ROSA Linux.

-However, excluding some notable exceptions like the operating systems endorsed by the Free Software Foundation as compliant with the GNU FSDG (Free System Distribution Guidelines), most Linux distribution projects don't actively seek to limit the amount of proprietary software they distribute, or restrict the proliferation of non-free licenses in connection with the distributions the develop and maintain.
-There appears to be no real reason why the exploitation of commercial services surrounding copylefted works would not be possible in small-scale business, which as a business concept is no more complex than making money with a recipe for brewing coffee (e.g. recipes are not covered by copyright in the USA)—successfully exploited by many cafeteria owners.
+Excluding some notable exceptions like the operating systems endorsed by the Free Software Foundation as compliant with the GNU FSDG (Free System Distribution Guidelines), most Linux distribution projects don't actively seek to limit the amount of proprietary software they distribute, or restrict the proliferation of non-free licenses in connection with the distributions the develop and maintain.

-There are few examples so far of small and medium-sized enterprises having risked such a leap for their core business.
 UserLinux, a project set up by Bruce Perens, supported the emergence of such small-scale business based on free software, that is, copylefted or otherwise freely licensed computer programs.
 The UserLinux website showcased some case studies and success stories of such businesses.
 However, as Canonical Ltd. and Ubuntu gained popularity, the UserLinux project never shipped any software and was ultimately abandoned.